christophevg/christophe.vg/technology/_posts/2013-01-01-FirstSteps.markdown

   image: /technology/images/header/hello_led.jpg
 ---

+> This page is more than 10 years old and besides the fact that the circuit diagrams are no longer available, it needs some love.
+I intent to clean it up in the near future, so keep posted...

 While doing research for possible master thesis topics, I'm looking into the idea of wireless sensor network.
 At KULeuven the DISTRINET research group is spending quiet some effort into this and I want to make sure that I fully